karakib2k18/Data-Structures-and-Algorithms-in-Cpp/Data Structures and Algorithms/README.md

 int &x;		// age reference variable

 // using Initialisation List we can pass value to the const variable or to the reference variable.
+// here age(age), didn't write this->age(age) because it automatically indicating the variable.
+//but here x(this -> age), if don't write (this->) then value will pass here but we want to indicate the age variable.
 Student(int r, int age) : rollNumber(r), age(age), x(this -> age) {
 	//rollNumber = r;
 }